 In what ways can teacher educators help student teachers understand and develop the attributes of good teachers?

-- go to the and download 3 modules, each from a different collection (Life Skills, Literacy, Numeracy, Social science and the arts, Science and Secondary science)
+- go to the TESSA website [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] and download 3 modules, each from a different collection (Life Skills, Literacy, Numeracy, Social science and the arts, Science and Secondary science)

 - which of the attributes of a good teacher are exemplified in each module?